 Bromo Tower A&E District

 What began with the inventor of a headache remedy is now a central figure in the renaissance of downtown Baltimore’s Westside arts scene.
 More than a century ago, Captain Isaac E. Emerson, the man behind Bromo-Seltzer antacid, built a 15-story tower modeled after Italy’s Palazzo Vecchio.
-Now, thanks largely to the efforts of the Baltimore Office of Promotion & The Arts and Mayor Stephanie Rawlings-Blake, the tower is occupied by state-of-the-art studio space for visual and literary artists.
+Now, thanks largely to the efforts of the Baltimore Office of Promotion & The Arts and former Mayor Stephanie Rawlings-Blake, the tower is occupied by state-of-the-art studio space for visual and literary artists.

 The Bromo Tower casts a long shadow that reaches a number of other Westside sites important to Baltimore arts and culture.
 Top Broadway touring productions can be seen at the France Merrick Performing Arts Center at the Hippodrome Theatre, while the 1st Mariner Arena regularly fills thousands of seats for special events and concerts featuring stars such as Rihanna and Carrie Underwood.